LordByku/signal-mitm/doc.md

 ### Custom Type Decorators (`dbhacks.py`)
 This module provides custom SQLAlchemy type decorators and Pydantic type aliases to handle cryptographic objects.

-It exposes annotated Pydantic types that can be used to define the database model, while at the same time, act as the native Rust type.
+It exposes annotated Pydantic types that can be used to define the database model, while at the same time, act as the native Rust type at runtime.

 For example, a `SQLModel` `Data` with a field `key: PydanticIdentityKeyPair` can perform `signal_protocol.identity_key.IdentityKeyPair` operations so: